History of the Nuba, part I

 Until the Egyptian occupation of Sudan during the nineteenth century, most Nuba tribes lived relatively isolated.
 Contiguous events that shaped their history are the short but extremely violent rule of the Mahdi and his successor, and colonial rule by the British.
 Sudan took its independence in 1956 and since the 1960s the Nuba have been at odds with their successive National Governments.
 From 1987 to 2001, the Nuba Mountains were a battle zone in Sudan's larger civil war between the Government and the Sudan People's Liberation Army.

-A cease fire in the Nuba Mountains eventually led to a comprehensive peace agreement reached in 2004.
+A cease fire in the Nuba Mountains eventually led to a Comprehensive Peace Agreement reached in 2005.
 This CPA included the Nuba Mountains but proved inadequate to solve the differences between the parties.
 Just weeks before the secession of South Sudan, in 2011, fighting broke out in Kadugli, escalating into another long violent conflict that takes a heavy toll on the civilian population.

 For centuries, the geographical area where the Nuba tribes live has been known as Dar Nuba: the land of the Nuba.
-The Tegali Kingdom (a truly Nuba kingdom indeed) was known on its own accord, as were several individual hills, but to the Arab people living around the area, the people of the Mountains were all Nuba.
+The Tegali Kingdom (a truly Nuba kingdom indeed) was known under its poper name, as were several individual hills, but to the Arab people living around the area, the people of the Mountains were all Nuba.
 The Europeans, relying on the Arabs for information, used the same name.

 Until very recently the Nuba people themselves would rather use their tribal name and many didn’t really consider themselves to be Nuba.
 In the words of Yousif Kuwa Mekki:

 Please note the word ‘try’ here: linguist and anthropologist A.C.
 Stevenson noticed that: